CyrilRonseaux/sw-fantasy-addons/README.md

 Note: The Fantasy Add-on modules for Foundry do not use the Premium Content system by Foundry.
 So, the modules can't be auto-discovered or installed by Foundry.
 You have to unzip by yourself in your installation.
 After you bought the module from Drivethru, you should be able to download a zip file.
 The zip name references the module (e.g. gg-faw for Fighter & Warlords) and the version (e.g. 2.0.0).

+Do **not** forget to activate the module in your world after you installed it.

 ### Requirements

 * FoundryVTT version 11